 Which platforms can I play it on?

-While this probably isn’t a surprise for most, Worlds Adrift in its closed beta form is available for those on Windows PC with no love for consoles just yet.
+While this probably isn’t a surprise for most, Worlds Adrift in its Early Access form is available for those on Windows PC with no love for consoles just yet.
 While there are no public plans to bring the game to PS4 or Xbox One, we can’t help but notice how well the design and gameplay would translate to console with controller support.

 Hey, we can hope, right?